I have taught across the lifespan β from pre-K and first-grade classrooms to undergraduate students

 I have served as a Teaching Assistant in Dartmouth's Psychological and Brain Sciences Department for the following courses.
-After completing my TAships, I was awarded my department's Marie A. Center 1982 Award for Excellence in Teaching πŸ† .
+After completing my TAships, I was awarded my department's Marie A. Center 1982 Award for Excellence in Teaching π.

 Undergraduate Mentorship

 I have mentored several undergraduate researchers, including three thesis students across the Cognitive Science, Psychology, and Neuroscience departments, as well as two additional students on formal research projects.
-My mentees have explored topics including social identity and reappraisal, individual variation in dialogue and conversation, and the relationship between depression and idiosyncratic perception.
-All three thesis students received fellowships for their work.
+I enjoyed giving students the space to develop truly independent research directions, even when those extended beyond my own current work.
+For instance, my thesis students explored topics including social identity and reappraisal, individual variation in dialogue and conversation, and the relationship between depression and idiosyncratic perception.
+All three thesis students received fellowships for their work, and I supported each of their grant applications.
 See my CV for more details.

-I have been designing and teaching courses for the Osher Lifelong Learning Institute at Dartmouth, serving retirees and adults approaching retirement who are eager to continue their intellectual pursuits.
-I both design the curriculum and deliver the lectures, creating an engaging, discussion-based learning environment that combines scientific rigor with accessibility.
-See my recent courses and reviews here
+I design and teach courses for the Osher Lifelong Learning Institute at Dartmouth, serving retirees and adults approaching retirement.
+I both design the curriculum and deliver the lectures, creating an engaging, discussion-based learning environment.
+See my courses and reviews here

-If you are an Osher student, you can find class materials on the Osher Courses page.
+If you are an Osher student, class materials are on the Osher Courses page.

 Experience in the Eye of the Beholder: How Individual Brains Create Reality II